longturn/freeciv21/docs/Coding/hacking.rst

     |  (map_x-1, map_y+1)    (map_x, map_y+1)   (map_x+1, map_y+1)

-are preserved, regardless of what the underlying Map or drawing code looks like.
+are preserved, regardless of what the underlying map or drawing code looks like.
 This is the definition of the system.

 With an isometric view, this looks like: